semacu/training/README.md

+## Teaching

-This repository contains my recent teaching activities and courses where I've been involved
+This repository contains my recent teaching activities and courses